Rhythm Any Music

 “And probably the most annoying part in the game is the generated tracks: it's pretty random, basically doesn't resemble the music.”

 “The notes to the music don't make sense; it feels completely random and there are way too many doubles.
-The judgment line is too harsh, you can't adjust the speed of play, and for expert, I was expecting 6 buttons at least but it stays at a basic 4 button.
-This game doesn't appeal to an expert rhythm gamer at all but more for beginners and those that want to play at a slow pace.”
+The judgment line is too harsh, you can't adjust the speed of play, it's always at 1x when I want to play at 3x.
+The option isn't there, and there are no fast parts when the song goes really fast.
+The notes stay at a snail's pace with singles and doubles, with no trills or even mixing it up.
+For expert, I was expecting 6 buttons at least, but it stays at a basic 4-button setup.
+This game doesn't appeal to an expert rhythm gamer at all, but more for beginners and those that want to play at a slow pace.”

 “The reactive visuals are visually captivating, adding depth to the immersion.”